moorepants/eme185/content/pages/syllabus.rst

 classes:

 - EME 150A
-- EME 165 (may be taken concurrently)
+- EME 165 (may be taken concurrently _[1])

 It is recommended to have taken:

-- Communications 1 or 3
+- ENG 003, CMN 001, or CMN 003
 - Upper division composition

+..
+[1] Note that EME 165 is only offered in the Fall and Spring.
+The
+       instructor's generally approve any petition to waive EME 165 as a co-requisite as long as the student does not select a project in EME 185 that requires a background in thermal related engineering to succeed.

 Instructors
 ===========